appscode/blog/content/post/openshift-mariadb/index.md

 ## Install KubeDB

-We will follow the following sub-steps to install KubeDB.
+We will follow the following steps to install KubeDB.

 ### Step 1: Get Cluster ID